Frequently Asked Questions

 I want to order inserts.
 How soon can they be delivered?

-I can’t participate in the Community Workshop because I’m disabled / home-bound / working, can I still get inserts?
+I can’t participate in the Community Build because I’m disabled / home-bound / working, can I still get inserts?

 We try to find a suitable job for every participant.
 Some jobs can be done seated.
 Some can be done from home.
 Many builds offer evening or weekend hours for working participants.
 If we cannot find a suitable job for you, we ask you to try to find a friend or family member who can participate in your stead.
 If that’s not possible, ask your Local Coordinator about a participation waiver.

-I would like to bring a Community Workshop to my community.
+I would like to bring a Community Build to my community.
 How do I do that?

-There aren’t any Community Workshops near me.
+There aren’t any Community Builds near me.
 Can I still get inserts?